Keto Pumpkin Crisp

 If you love meal prepping like I do, this salad will change your game.
 I honestly make a big batch on Sunday, pop it in a glass container, and scoop out servings all week.
 The mayo keeps things creamy even four days later (sometimes I stir in just a splash more by day three, if it looks a bit dry).
 Don’t freeze it though – trust me, weird things happen.

 Leaving the salad in an airtight container stops those eggy smells from taking over your entire fridge (we don’t need that drama).
-If you want to pack lunches ahead—store toppings and greens separate, mix fresh when you’re ready to eat.
+If you want to pack lunches ahead, store toppings and greens separately, mix fresh when you’re ready to eat.
 Little things, big payoff.
+For more meal prep inspiration, these Ham and Cheese Egg Cups are another make-ahead winner.

 Keto Egg Salad Variations to Try